transloadit/ruby-sdk/README.md

 ### 2. Uploading multiple files

-Multiple files can be given to the `assembly` method in order to upload more than one file in the same request.
-You can pass a single robot for the `steps` parameter, without having to wrap it in an Array.
+Multiple files can be given to the `process!` method in order to upload more than one file in the same request.
+You can also pass a single robot for the `steps` parameter, without having to wrap it in an Array.

-    assembly = transloadit.assembly(
+    assembly = transloadit.assembly(steps: store)

+    response = assembly.process!(
       open('puppies.jpg'),
       open('kittens.jpg'),
-      open('ferrets.jpg'),
-      steps: store
+      open('ferrets.jpg')
     )

 ### 3. Parallel Assembly